clearyy/discord-link-opener/README.md

 3. Download Link Opener: https://github.com/clearyy/discord-link-opener
 4. Copy open.py to your desktop.
 5. Right click open.py and select “Edit with IDLE”.
-Once in the code, only do the following two things: o    Add the discord channel IDs (separated by commas) that you would like to monitor. o    Add your Discord token.
-(Tutorial on how to find your token: https://www.youtube.com/watch?v=tI1lzqzLQCs) Do not edit the keyword and blacklist lines.
+Once in the code, only do the following two things:
+                     Add the discord channel IDs (separated by commas) that you would like to monitor.
+                     Add your Discord token.
+(Tutorial on how to find your token: https://www.youtube.com/watch?v=tI1lzqzLQCs)
+      Do not edit the keyword and blacklist lines.
 6. Save the file.